CivilApp/civil.css/README.md

 To build civil.css from source, please ensure you have installed [Bower][bower].

-1. Run `bower install` in the project directory
+1. Run `bower install` in the project directory.
 2. Compile the SASS files by running:

     ```shell